-This is a simple guide to restoring a full backup file in SQL Server, covering a just a few options available during so.
+This is a simple guide to restoring a full backup file in SQL Server, providing an overview of a few options that are available during the process.

-1. Open SSMS and connect to your SQL Server.
+1. Open SQL Server Management Studio (SSMS) and connect to SQL Server.

-6. You can amend the Database Name as shown above.
-Once done, click on the Files tab on the left-hand menu.
+5. You can change the name of the database in the “Database” field.
+Once you have done that, click on the “Files” tab on the left-hand menu.

-10. Instead of clicking the OK button on the wizard window, hit F5 and run that script.
+10. Instead of clicking “OK” on the wizard window, hit “F5” to run the script and restore the database.

 11. Once the restore is complete, refresh the database view in Object Explorer to see the restored Adventureworks database.